-Diving into Black history often prompts kids to ask questions about slavery, unjust laws, the Civil Rights movement, discrimination, the lives of Black Americans, and even topics currently in the news (like police violence or kneeling during the National Anthem).
-These questions are good – kids are naturally curious and their questions mirror the confusion in their minds.
+Diving into race discussions often prompts kids to ask questions about slavery, unjust laws, the Civil Rights movement, discrimination, the lives of Black Americans, Indigenious people, and even topics currently in the news (like police violence or kneeling during the National Anthem).
+These questions are good—kids are naturally curious and their questions mirror the confusion in their minds.
 As little beings, they inherently want to make sense of their world.
 They want to know the “why” behind certain social establishments, what caused people to behave as they did, and what it all means now.

 And, you know what?
 They deserve to know.